A Guide to Investing in Cash Alternatives

 However, there are a couple of different ways it can be used for your money management and investing strategy.

-Best use for investors: Used in conjunction with a checking account, your savings account might contain a small amount of money to cover checking overages or other small emergencies.
-This is not an advisable place to save money for a long period of time.
+Best use for investors: Used in conjunction with a checking account, your savings account might contain a small amount of money to cover checking overages or other small emergencies, but pursuing a high yield is advisable and unused cash should not be kept here for a long period of time

 Money Market Accounts (MMAs): MMAs generally have a slightly higher interest rate return than a cash savings account, but they also tend to have a higher minimum balance and fees and/or limits associated with accessing money.
 Restrictions on withdrawals make these slightly less liquid than a cash savings account.
 Don’t confuse MMAs with money market funds, which are invested and can potentially lose value.
 With an MMA, $1 is $1.